seglo/connect-prism/README.md

 The http scheme of the API you are proxying.  `true` === `https`, `false` === `http`

+#### changeOrigin:

+Type: `Boolean`
+Default: false

+Whether to change the origin on the request to the proxy, or keep the original origin.

 ## TODO Wishlist

 ## Release History